ntgovernment/ai-knowledge-base/DOCUMENTATION/00-README.md

 ## Overview

-This documentation covers the **AI Knowledge Base Portal** for NTG Central (Northern Territory Government), a sophisticated enterprise intranet search and resource discovery platform saved as of December 11, 2025.
+This documentation covers the **AI Knowledge Base Portal** for NTG Central (Northern Territory Government).
+The current codebase is an actively maintained, modular build with separate landing and content bundles, runtime JS enhancements (search UI, sidebar, code block wrapping, copy-to-clipboard), and a streamlined build pipeline using esbuild and PostCSS.

-**Original URL:** [removed for local dev]

 **Purpose:** Help NT government employees discover AI-related guidance, policies, and resources to boost workplace productivity.